OscarCTio/OscarCTio.github.io/essays/software-engineering-reflection.md

 Open source development also taught me the value of collaboration and review.
 When working on a team, it is easy for one person’s changes to affect another part of the project.
 Using GitHub made it easier to track changes and review work before merging.
 It also made mistakes less permanent because the history of the project was saved through commits.
 If something broke, we could look back and figure out what changed.

-This idea applies beyond web applications.
-Any project involving code or technical design can benefit from open source practices.
-For example, a MATLAB script for impedance analysis could be stored in a repository with documentation and version history.
-A SystemVerilog project for an FPGA could use branches for different modules and pull requests for review.
-Even if the project is not public, using open source-style workflows can make collaboration more organized and reliable.

 ## What I Learned Overall